UM-Bridge/umbridge/models/README.md

 ### Python server

 In order to provide a Python model via UM-Bridge, the umbridge module available from pip can be used.

-First the model needs to be defined by specifying its input and output sizes as well as the actual model evaluation.
-The latter is implemented in the ```__call__``` method.
+The model needs to be defined by specifying its input and output sizes as well as the actual model evaluation.

+Since UM-Bridge allows the model input to be a list of (potentially) multiple vectors, input and output dimensions are specified as lists of integers.
+An input size `[4,2]` then indicates that the model expects a 4D vector and a 2D vector as input.
+The output size is specified analogously.

+The model evaluation is implemented in the ```__call__``` method.
+It receives an input `parameters` of the dimensions specified in `get_input_sizes`, and returns an output whose dimensions are specified in `get_output_sizes`.

+Each feature supported by the model (evaluation, Jacobian action, Hessian action etc.) is optional.
+When implemented, `supports_*` should return `True` for the corresponding feature.

+Optionally, configuration options may be passed to the model by the client: `config` is a JSON-compatible Python structure, so it is a dictionary that may contain lists, strings, numbers, and other dictionaries.
+The config options accepted by a particular model should be indicated in the model's documentation.

+For more flexibility, the model's input and output dimensions may optionally depend on `config`.

 ```
 class TestModel(umbridge.Model):